jmgcito/virtual-keyboard-vanilla/README.md

 # virtual-keyboard-vanilla

-Interactive Virtual Keyboard written in pure Javascript.
+Interactive Virtual Keyboard written in pure Javascript and held together by webpack.
 Design is based off of the Yamaha Pianica, 37-note Melodica.

 ## Issues / Bugs